-Constant checkpoint overhead - To better assess the impact of checkpointing costs, we discuss results with a constant checkpoint cost, independent of task weights.
-First, when CKPTW performs better with a proportional checkpoint, it also perform better in this case.
-Indeed, the ratio of computations that risk to be lost over checkpointing time will be even more beneficial to large tasks.
-However, for workflows where CKPTC performs better, the question is interesting.
-Figure 4 shows results for CYBERSHAKE that allow a comparison of CKPTW and CKPTC when the checkpointing cost is constant (using $c_i = 10$).
-This plot can be compared to Figure 2a where the checkpoint is proportional to the computation.
+Constant checkpoint overhead - To better assess the impact of checkpointing costs, we discuss results with a constant checkpoint cost, i.e., checkpointing costs that are independent of task weights.
+Expectedly, when CKPTW performs better with proportional checkpoint costs it also perform better with constant checkpoint costs.
+This is because the ratio of the amount of computation that risks being lost over the checkpointing time will be even more beneficial to large tasks.
+However, for workflows where CKPTC performs better, the question of the impact of constant checkpointing costs is interesting.
+Figure 8 shows results for CYBERSHAKE that allow a comparison of CKPTW and CKPTC when the checkpointing cost is constant (for $c_i = 10$ s and $c_i = 5$ s).
+This plot can be compared to Figure 5a where the checkpoint is proportional to the computation.
 We can see that when the checkpointing cost is constant, CKPTW tends to behave as well as CKPTC on CYBERSHAKE workflows.